maoyuans/chronicles-of-terre/subclasses/Druid-Storm.md

 # Druid - Circle of the Storm

+Wind, rain, and storm are the most primal and ferocious aspect of nature.
+Druids worshipping this aspect embodies the unrefined and unpredictable prowess of the storm and the sea within them.

 ## Master of the Storm

 At 2nd level, add the following cantrips and spells to your druid spell list, and you learn one cantrip from this list.